NeutroGe/AutoGG/README.md

 ## How to use?

-The easier to understand is to watch this short demo video on youtube here: (placeholder text, youtube video link will be added here soon)
+The easier to understand is to watch this short demo video on youtube here: https://youtu.be/9PhKAJ7LR5A

 Summary: